Timon and Pumbaa: The Lion King (2019)

-Billy Eichner and Seth Rogen played Timon and Pumbaa (in the first instance of the latter being voiced by somebody other than Sabella) respectively in the 2019 CGI remake of The Lion King.
+Billy Eichner and Seth Rogen played Timon and Pumbaa respectively in the 2019 CGI remake.
 Director Jon Favreau encouraged Rogen and Eichner, who did their voice recordings together, to improvise a lot.

 Eichner said that "It's such a great role that allows you to do so much.
 But I've learned that the bigger the project and the bigger the names that you're working with, the more you have to ignore it.
 If you get to the soundstage and you're thinking, 'Oh my God, what a full-circle moment!
 Nathan Lane did it originally!
 Beyoncé's in this!' then you're paralyzed creatively.
 You just have to put that out of your head in order to get the job done."
 Eichner also talked about having "what some may consider a gay sensibility" that he brought to the table when he voiced Timon.

 Rogen said that "As an actor, I 100 percent don't think I'm right for every role—there are a lot of roles I don't think I'm right for even in movies I'm making—but Pumbaa was one I knew I could do well.
 Truthfully, I probably would have been a little insulted if [Favreau] didn't ask me to."